carpentries-incubator/python_packaging/episodes/02-packages.Rmd

 Here, the double dots indicate that we should look one package higher than the current sub-package.

+Note that relative imports only work within packages, so they should be avoided in our plain scripts.

 ## The `__init__.py` file

-`__init__.py` files do not need to contain any code to mark a directory as a Python package, but if we wish, we can use them to control what is or isn't visible at package-level scope, or to perform any additional setup steps.
+`__init__.py` files do not need to contain any code to mark a directory as a Python package, but if we wish, we can use them to control what is or isn't visible at package-level scope, or to perform any additional setup.

 Consider the `__init__.py` file in the `models` directory.
 Let's add the following
 lines:

 ```python
 # file: epi_models/models/__init__.py

 from .SIR import SIR_model
 from .SEIR import SEIR_model
 from .SIS import SIS_model